Vitra (furniture): History and corporate architecture

-The fire station by Zaha Hadid was the first completed building by the Iraqi architect.
+The Vitra fire station by Zaha Hadid was the first completed building by the Iraqi architect.
 The building consists of a garage for fire engines, showers and locker rooms for the fire fighters and a conference room with kitchen facilities.
 The Fire Station is a sculpture of cast in-situ concrete that contrasts with the orthogonal order of the adjacent factory buildings like the frozen image of an explosion in a photograph.
 Today the building functions as an exhibition space.

 In the same year, a conference pavilion of Japanese architect Tadao Ando was also constructed on the Vitra grounds.
 It was Ando's first work outside Japan.
 The calm and restrained structure encompasses an assortment of conference rooms.
 It is characterized by a highly ordered spatial articulation with a large part of its volume concealed below grade.
 A striking feature is the footpath leading to the pavilion, which has a significant association with meditation paths in the gardens of Japanese monasteries.

 In the year 2000, the Campus was augmented with the addition of the Dome: a lightweight geodesic structure after Richard Buckminster Fuller, which was developed by T.C.
 Howard at Charter Industries in 1975 and transplanted from its original location in Detroit, USA, to Weil am Rhein.
 It is currently used as a space for events.
-In 2003, a petrol station by the French designer Jean Prouvé - originally constructed in 1953 - was moved to the Vitra Campus.
+In 2003, a petrol station by the French designer Jean Prouvé—originally constructed in 1953—was moved to the Vitra Campus.

 The VitraHaus by Herzog & de Meuron, the latest addition to the Vitra Campus, opened in 2010 as the company's flagship store and home of the Vitra Home Collection.
 The concept of the VitraHaus connects two themes that appear repeatedly in the oeuvre of the Basel-based architects: the theme of the archetypal house and the theme of stacked volumes.

+In June 2013, the Renzo Piano-designed small house, Diogene, was unveiled.

-In June 2014 the Vitra Slide Tower was inaugurated.
+In June 2014, the Vitra Slide Tower was inaugurated.

+In June 2016, the Vitra Schaudepot was opened to further display the collection of the Vitra Design Museum.

+In June 2021, a garden planted by Piet Oudolf was opened to the public.

+The Vitra Campus also holds and displays the Barragán Archive, with a permanent exhibition of Luis Barragán's works available to the public.

+Acquisitions

+In 2013, the company acquired the furniture brand Artek.